Stone Town Zanzibar is a UNESCO World Heritage Site and is considered to be the gateway town with great weather almost all year round.

 Back in the 16th century, the Portuguese were the first to introduce spices to the country, but the spice trade only began to thrive hundreds of years later when the Omanis from the Middle East arrived.

-A wealth of spices added to both, sweet and savoury dishes gives Zanzibar food its unique flavours.
+A wealth of spices added to both sweet and savoury dishes gives Zanzibar food its unique flavours.
 Dishes are usually a mix of Portuguese, Middle Eastern, Indian and traditional African palates.
-Food is always bold and tasty.
+Food in Stone Town Zanzibar is always bold and tasty.

 The most famous food to try is the Zanzibar pizza, which is more like a savoury crepe.
-It tends to be stuffed with an egg, triangle of Happy Cow cheese, mayo, chilli sauce, onion, capsicum.
-Zanzibar pizzas are frequently sold on the side of the streets, in markets, and almost everywhere in the country.
+It tends to be stuffed with an egg, a triangle of Happy Cow cheese, mayo, chilli sauce, onion and capsicum.
+Zanzibar pizzas are frequently sold on the side of the street, in markets, and almost everywhere in the country.

-Seafood is a big staple of the area and a lot of dishes have an octopus and often tuna.
+Seafood is a big staple of the area and a lot of dishes have octopus and often tuna in them.
 Another popular dish is Biryani, a rice dish with cloves, cinnamon, cumin, chilli, cardamom, ginger and nutmeg.
 Other dishes include chips mayai (chip omelette).
-As for dessert, unsurprisingly bananas in custard and homemade ice cream are most popular around here.
+As for dessert, unsurprisingly, bananas in custard and homemade ice cream are most popular in Stone Town Zanzibar.

-A popular restaurant in Stone Town that exudes the true atmosphere of Zanzibar is Lazuli, a small but popular local eatery.
+A popular restaurant in Stone Town Zanzibar exuding the true atmosphere of the island is Lazuli, a small but popular local eatery.
 Not only can visitors sample local cuisine, but they can also experience the true Zanzibar way of life.
 The nightly food market at Forodhani Gardens is another highlight of any trip to Stone Town and has numerous vendors selling an array of local dishes.
 Don’t leave without at least trying the Urojo, (mango-and-tamarind soup) with the handmade chickpea fritters.